b-rad-NDi/Ubuntu-media-tree-kernel-builder/README.md

 ### Then install the virtual packages (enables updates)

+## All Ubuntu:

-sudo apt-get install linux-image-mediatree
+sudo apt-get install linux-mediatree

+## Ubuntu LTS w/HWE:

-sudo apt-get install linux-headers-mediatree
+sudo apt-get install linux-hwe-mediatree

-If you use an NVidia or AMD graphics card it is imperative to install the linux-headers-mediatree package in order for the graphics card drivers to sucessfully regenerate on driver upgrade.
-There are many other packages similarly requiring kernel headers, so most users should install this.

-The PPA will be updated once a week, or immediately upon new Ubuntu kernel release.
+The PPA will be updated quarterly, or immediately upon new Ubuntu kernel release.

 ## Hauppauge Computer Works is proud sponsor of this effort.